-The process for qualifying the Submissions to Self-Provide AS is described in more detail in Section 4.2.1.
+The process for qualifying the Submissions to Self-Provide AS is described in more detail in Section 4.2.14.2.1.
 Once qualified, the Submissions to Self-Provide AS are considered Self-Provided AS, i.e., a qualified Self-Provision of AS.
 Self-Provided AS effectively reduces the AS requirements that need to be met by AS Bids.
 Self-Provided AS also reduces the AS Obligation in the AS Bid Cost allocation for the SC that Self-Provided the AS.

-Qualification of Self-Provided AS indicates self-commitment 14 except for Non-Spinning Reserve Self-Provision from offline Fast-Start Units.
+Qualification of Self-Provided AS indicates self-commitment except for Non-Spinning Reserve Self-Provision from offline Fast-Start Units.

 PSHUs and hydro pumps may Bid or Self- Provide Non-Spinning Reserve in pumping mode up to the Pumping Level if they do not self-schedule in pumping or generating mode.
 Except for System Resources associated with ETC/TORs, System Resources may not Self-Provide AS (they can only submit Economic Bids for AS) because the DAM/RTM applications reserve transmission capacity for AS imports on Interties, which takes place in the optimization.
-The qualification process for AS Self-Provide AS over TOR/ETC Self-Schedules.
+The qualification process for AS Self-Provision is a pre-processing that could inevitably provide higher scheduling priority to Self-Provided AS over TOR/ETC Self-Schedules.